stephabauva/stephanBV/README.md

 <p align="center">❗️Are you interested in Open-source intelligence (OSINT) too?❗️<p>

  _**Trace Labs** is a nonprofit organization whose mission is to **accelerate the family reunification of missing persons** while training members in the tradecraft of open source intelligence (OSINT).
- They organize a few search parties per years where you can either team up or be a judge on real ongoing cases.
+ They organize a few search parties per year where you can either team up or be a judge on real ongoing cases.
  Join now!_ 👉 [<img alt="tracelab" width="22px" src="https://uploads-ssl.webflow.com/5f1b6caefc9c7e190b047e08/5f34ec40b2ae3fb816d50f3a_TL%20Logo.svg" />][tracelab]

  ---